Julia Klöckner: Member of the Bundestag, 2002–2011

 In October 2002, following the German federal election that year, Klöckner entered the German parliament, the Bundestag, via the Rhineland-Palatinate list of state candidates, having scored 7% less than her SPD rival Fritz-Rudolf Körper in the first round of voting.

-On 14 November 2002 Klöckner was elected as one of the secretaries of the Bundestag's plenary sessions.bundestag.de: Wahlvorschlag für die Wahl der Schriftführer gemäß § 3 der Geschäftsordnung (pdf: 178 kB) In addition she joined the board of trustees of the Federal Agency for Civic Education.
+On 14 November 2002 Klöckner was elected as one of the secretaries of the Bundestag's plenary sessions.
+In addition she joined the board of trustees of the Federal Agency for Civic Education.
 Later she became a member of the Committee for Consumer Protection, Food and Agriculture. and alternate member of the Committee for Human Rights and Humanitarian Aid.
 In 2003 she joined the commission of inquiry into "Ethics and Rights in Modern Medicine" and was a member of its sub-groups: "Ethics in Bioscientific and Medical Research" and "Transplantation Medicine".
 She also founded a parliamentary wine forum and belonged to the all-party discussion group on hospice and palliative care.

 Klöckner became a member of the "Young Group" (Junge Gruppe) of the CDU/CSU parliamentary group in the Bundestag, where she served as deputy chairwoman.